 Taking items typically stored in a basement or garage and moving them off-site is a wonderful idea that increases the perceived size of those spaces.
 Since you are planning to move in the near future anyway, relocating boxes filled with Christmas decorations or other home furnishings to temporary storage gives you a head start on the move and enhances your current home to prospective buyers.

 We hope these tips have sparked your thinking!
-I wish you all the best selling your Louisville home!
+If you would like me to be your Realtor®, I would be honored.
+Please contact me and we'll get started selling your Louisville home!